nodejs/node/doc/guides/collaborator-guide.md

 except the [wait time](#waiting-for-approvals), please add the [`author ready`](#author-ready-pull-requests) label.

-Where there is disagreement among Collaborators, consensus should be sought if possible.
+If a collaborator believes a pull request should not land as is, **the "Request Changes" GitHub feature must be used to make the objection explicit**.
+An implicit objection not using the "Request Changes" feature is not a blocker for a pull request.
+Pull requests with an explicit objection should not land until all objections are satisfied.
+Collaborators should not block a pull request without providing a reason. **Providing a set of actionable steps alongside the objection is recommended, and the objector must be willing to work with the pull request author to reach a consensus about the direction of the pull request**.
 If reaching consensus is not possible, a Collaborator may escalate the issue to the TSC.

-Collaborators should not block a pull request without providing a reason.
-Another Collaborator may ask an objecting Collaborator to explain their objection.
-If the objector is unresponsive, another Collaborator may dismiss the objection.
+If the objection is not clear to others, another Collaborator may ask an objecting Collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification, another Collaborator may dismiss the objection**.

 [Breaking changes](#breaking-changes) must receive [TSC review](#involving-the-tsc).
 If two TSC members approve the pull request